 For the rice:

 (optional) 1 teaspoon of turmeric for every 6 cups of rice

 The remaining red onion, sliced

 Organic Iceberg Lettuce, shredded

-While the lamb is cooking, begin cooking rice per package instructions.
-To make yellow rice, stir the turmeric into the water of the rice, then cook as per usual.
+Begin cooking the rice as per the package instructions.
+To make yellow rice, stir turmeric powder into the water of the rice.

-Cut the slices into 4's and serve on top of the turmeric rice.
+To plate, place the lamb slices served on top of the rice.

-Top with cucumber, lettuce, and onion to the desired amount.
+Top with your desired plating option to your desired amount.